Romain Danzé: Rennes

 At the start of the 2015–16 season, Danzé found himself placed on the substitute bench, due to a competition in the defender and midfielder positions.
-It wasn't until on 13 September 2015 when he made his first appearance of the season, coming on as an 83rd-minute substitute, in a 2–0 win against Nantes.
-A week later on 23 September 2015, Danzé made his first start of the season, as well as, captain and set up the equalising goal, in a 1–1 draw against Gazélec Ajaccio.
+He made his first appearance of the season on 13 September 2015 as an 83rd-minute substitute in a 2–0 win against Nantes.
+A week later, Danzé started as captain and set up the equalising goal in a 1–1 draw against Gazélec Ajaccio.
 He then spent two months away from the starting line–up, being placed on the substitute bench.
-It wasn't until on 5 December 2015 when Danzé returned to the starting line–up and played 90 minutes, as he helped the side draw 1–1 against Saint-Étienne.
+Danzé returned to the starting line–up in early December and played the whole of a 1–1 draw with Saint-Étienne.
 However, during a match against OGC Nice on 4 January 2016 in the first round of Coupe de France, Danzé was sent–off in the 115th minute, as Stade Rennais went on to win 7–6 in penalty shoot–out after the match was played 120 minutes with a 2–2 draw.
 After the match, he served a two match suspension.
-It wasn't until on 23 January 2016 when Danzé made his return to the starting line–up, helping the side win 1–0 against Gazélec Ajaccio.
-Since returning from suspension, he regained his first team place, playing in the right–back, as well as, captain for the remaining matches of the 2015–16 season.
+After returning from suspension, he played as right–back and captain for the remaining matches of the 2015–16 season.
 Danzé then made his 150th appearance as the club's captain, helping Stade Rennais win 1–0 against Angers SCO on 12 February 2016.
 He also rotated in playing in the left–back position and defensive midfield position for the remaining two matches of the season.
 At the end of the 2015–16 season, Danzé made twenty–four appearances in all competitions.